 “No one will have their account suspended or deleted on February 8.
 We’re also going to do a lot more to clear up the misinformation around how privacy and security works on WhatsApp.
 We’ll then go to people gradually to review the policy at their own pace before new business options are available on May 15,” it said in the blog post.

-Concerned about the privacy of their data, many users have thronged to rival messaging platforms such as Signal and Telegram that have seen millions of downloads in the past few days.
+Concerned about their data privacy, many users have thronged to rival messaging platforms such as Signal and Telegram that have seen millions of downloads in the past few days.

 “We’ve heard from so many people how much confusion there is around our recent update.
 There’s been a lot of misinformation causing concern and we want to help everyone understand our principles and the facts,” WhatsApp said.